Spring Security - How to Fix WebSecurityConfigurerAdapter Deprecated

-In this short article, I’d like to share how to get rid of the warning saying that “The type WebSecurityConfigurerAdapter is deprecated” in Spring-based application with Spring Security.
+In this short article, I’d like to share how to get rid of the warning saying that “The type WebSecurityConfigurerAdapter is deprecated” in Spring-based applications that use Spring Security for authentication and authorization.
+You may see this warning message when you migrate your Spring projects to recent version of Spring Boot or Spring Security, such as Spring Boot 3.x and Spring Security 6.x.

 Perhaps you are used to have a Spring configuration class that extends the WebSecurityConfigurerAdapter abstract class like this: